World Heritage / 世界遺産

 Gifu

-Gifu Prefecture (Shirakawa Village, Ono County).
-Registered as a World Cultural Heritage Site in 1995.
+Gifu Prefecture: Shirakawa Village of Ono County [Registered as a World Cultural Heritage Site in 1995]

-The village of Ogimachi (in Shirakawago, Gifu Prefecture) was registered as a World Heritage Site together with Ainokura and Suganuma (in Gokayama, Nanto City, Toyama Prefecture) for its houses built in the Gassho-Zukuri style, with tall, steeply sloped roofs shaped like two hands pressed together.
+The Village of Ogimachi in Shirakawa-go, Gifu Prefecture was registered as a World Heritage Site along with Ainokura and Suganuma in Gokayama, Nanto City, Toyama Prefecture for houses built in the Gassho-Zukuri style, which are tall and steeply sloped roofs, shaped like two hands pressed together ["Gassho"].

-Ogimachi Village in Shirakawago is home to more than 100 Gassho-Zukuri buildings of various sizes, where visitors can learn how people coped with the heavy snowfall of the region.
-The tranquil landscape of fields and straw-bale roofed villages in the mountains is picturesque in the fullest meaning of the word.
+Ogimachi Village in Shirakawa-go is home to more than 100 Gassho-Zukuri buildings of various sizes, learning about how people coped with the heavy snowfall of the region.
+The tranquil landscape of the fields and straw roofed villages in the mountains is picturesque in the fullest meaning.

 Click here for more on Shirakawago